Improving the Identification, Protection and Reintegration of Trafficking Victims in Asia

-This thematic series also supports the work of regional initiatives like UN-ACT and ASEAN-USAID PROSPECT in their on-going capacity building work with government counterparts and civil society.
-In addition, these practitioner guides have a variety of applications beyond their immediate use by practitioners in their operational work.
+This project and its many outputs support the work of regional initiatives like UNDP and ASEAN-USAID PROSPECT in their on-going capacity building work with government counterparts and civil society.
+In addition, these materials have a variety of applications beyond their immediate use by practitioners in their operational work.
 They:

 - Inform the regional training curriculum on victim identification, protection and reintegration, to be used in training national practitioners throughout ASEAN being developed by NEXUS Institute, UN-ACT and ASEAN-USAID PROSPECT;